 The memberships of these committees are appointed by the President or his designated representative.
 The membership is anonymous and remains anonymous.

-3) Financial Aid and Scholarships Appeals Committee
+3) Scholarship/Financial Aid Committee

 This Committee meets to review appeals from students who have been suspended from receipt of one or more of the many types of financial aid or scholarships students receive for attendance at Indian River State College.
 These suspensions are invoked when students fail to make satisfactory academic progress as mandated by the policies established by the College in accordance with federal, state and institutional regulations.
 This committee is also responsible for reviewing appeals of institutional scholarship recipients that have been suspended due to grades and/or credits.